joshdoman/descriptor-encrypt/README.md

 Bitcoin wallet descriptors encode the spending conditions for Bitcoin outputs, including keys, scripts, and other requirements.
 While descriptors are powerful tools for representing wallet structures, securely backing them up presents a challenge, especially for multi-signature and complex script setups.

-This library implements a cryptographic system that allows any Bitcoin wallet descriptor to be encrypted with a security model that directly mirrors the descriptor's spending conditions:
+This library encrypts any Bitcoin wallet descriptor in a way that directly mirrors the descriptor's spending conditions:

 - If your wallet requires 2-of-3 keys to spend, it will require exactly 2-of-3 keys to decrypt
 - If your wallet uses a complex miniscript policy like "Either 2 keys OR (a timelock AND another key)", the encryption follows this same logical structure, as if all timelocks and hashlocks are satisfied